 Test it out for yourself

-You can freely test out these features for yourself by switching over to the Developer Channel- if you’re the owner of a Acer Chromebook R11, or ASUS Chromebook Flip, which are the original two Chromebooks to receive the Play store update.
-Simply touch an input box on your screen and pull up the on-screen keyboard.
-Touch the three-dots to open the menu and you’ll see all the new options.
-You must be the Developer Channel to try these out.
-If you don’t know how to switch to it, you need to enable developer mode first on your Chromebook.
+You can freely test out these features for yourself by switching over to the Developer Channel if you’re the owner of an Acer Chromebook R11, or ASUS Chromebook Flip.
+These are the original two Chromebooks to ever receive the Play Store update.
+Be proud.